Targeting of law firms and lawyers under the second Trump administration: Executive Order 14250 against WilmerHale and related lawsuit

 On March 27, 2025, Trump issued Executive Order 14250 titled "Addressing Risks From WilmerHale," targeting the law firm Wilmer Cutler Pickering Hale and Dorr (WilmerHale).
 The order suspended security clearances for the firm's employees, restricted their access to federal buildings, and directed federal agencies to review and potentially terminate contracts with the firm.
 The administration cited the firm's prior association with Special Counsel Robert Mueller and his team, as well as criticizing the firm's diversity, equity, and inclusion (DEI) policies.

-On March 28, 2025, WilmerHale filed suit against the executive order and hired famed conservative jurist Paul Clement to represent them.
+On March 28, 2025, WilmerHale filed suit against the EO and hired Paul Clement to represent them.
 Clement said that this case was "absolutely critical to vindicating the First Amendment, our adversarial system of justice, and the rule of law."

-In response to the lawsuit, U.S. District Judge Richard Leon issued a temporary restraining order blocking parts of the executive order stating in his opinion that "[t]here is no doubt this retaliatory action chills speech and legal advocacy, or that it qualifies as a constitutional harm"; that WilmerHale "faces crippling losses and its very survival is at stake"; that the harms suffered by the firm "would be so severe and would spill over to its clients and the justice system at large"; and that the "public interest demands protecting against harms of this magnitude."
-In May 2025, the firm said that the government had suspended the security clearance for two WilmerHale lawyers due to the outstanding executive order.
+In response to the lawsuit, U.S. District Judge Richard Leon issued a temporary restraining order blocking parts of the EO, stating in his opinion that "[t]here is no doubt this retaliatory action chills speech and legal advocacy, or that it qualifies as a constitutional harm"; that WilmerHale "faces crippling losses and its very survival is at stake"; that the harms suffered by the firm "would be so severe and would spill over to its clients and the justice system at large"; and that the "public interest demands protecting against harms of this magnitude."
+In May 2025, the firm said that the government had suspended the security clearance for two WilmerHale lawyers due to the outstanding EO.
 On May 27, Judge Leon struck down the executive order as unconstitutional, writing that "to rule otherwise would be unfaithful to the judgment and vision of the Founding Fathers!"
 The DOJ filed a notice of appeal on July 25.